grafana/grafana/contribute/style-guides/frontend.md

 - when primary export is a class or React component, use PascalCase
 - when primary export is a function, use camelCase

-For files exporting multiple utility functions use the name that describes the reponsibility of grouped utils.
-For example, file exporting math utilities should be named `math.ts`
+For files exporting multiple utility functions, use the name that describes the responsibility of grouped utilities.
+For example, a file exporting math utilities should be named `math.ts`.

 - Use `constants.ts` for files exporting constants
 - Use `actions.ts` for files exporting Redux actions